January 24, 2022

 Instructions

 • Prep the eggplant; Poke 2-3 small slits in the eggplant to prevent it from popping and to assist with cooking.
-Preheat the grill, once hot put your eggplants on and close the lid.
-Every 10 minutes flip to prevent scorching the eggplant.
+Preheat the grill to 450 F – 500 F degrees.
+Once hot put your eggplants on and close the lid.
+Turn every 10 minutes to prevent scorching.
 Depending on how hot your grill is this should take roughly 20-30 minutes.
-If opting to roast, preheat the oven to 425ยฐ.
+If opting to roast, preheat the oven to 425°.
 Rotate every 10 minutes.
 In both scenarios the eggplant is done when it is soft and can be pierced with a fork or knife with ease.
-When eggplant is done and cooled cut off the stems, peel back the skin and discard and cut into small cubes.
+When the eggplant is done and cooled cut off the stems, peel back and discard the skin.
+Cut into cubes and place on the side.

 • While the eggplant is cooking blanch and prep the tomatoes; score the bottom of the tomatoes with a small X, just enough to pierce the skin.
-In a medium pot of boiling water blanch the tomatoes for 2-3 minutes.
+In a medium pot of boiling water cook the tomatoes for 2-3 minutes.
 Immediately throw in a bowl of ice cold water.
 Once cooled to the touch peel back the skin.
 Dice, with seeds and all.
+If chosing canned tomatoes skip the blanching and just dice.

 • Add garlic and cook for another 2 minutes.